cwendorf/Sourcebook/JASP/data-analysis/descriptives.md

 7. Though some basic summary statistics are displayed by default, you can make changes by expanding the "Statistics" drop-down menu.

 8. As you select the desired statistics, the output on the right side of the window will be automatically updated.

-9. Individual tables (or even the whole section of Output) can be copied using the drop-down arrow options in the output.
-These can be pasted into word processing software for printing purposes.

 <p align="center"><kbd><img src="descriptives3.png"></kbd></p>